 ● CHARITABLE LOVE: The eDictionary of Human Character (Supra).

-Christlike Charity is the purest and the most powerful principle of human character.
+Christlike Charity is the purest, the most virtuous, and the most desirable principle of human character.
+It is the best of all fruits.
 As a final aid to help you formulate your best virtuous solution to just about every vicious problem, we offer 10 definitions of the word “charitable” in each one of our dictionaries.
 Definitions should be read and studied from 10 upwards to number 1 (best).

 ____________________________________________________________________________